-Any freshman member of the Associated Students of Boise College (ASBC) who is registered as a full-time student (ten or more semester hours) and has the recommendation of his advisor is eligible to run for election as one of three representatives of the freshman class, class president, vice president, or secretary-treasurer.
+Any freshman member of the Associated Students of Boise College (ASBC) who is registered as a full-time student (ten or more semester hours) and has the recommendation of his advisor is eligible to run for election as one of two representatives of the freshman class or class president.

-Elections for freshman class officers are held not less than three (3) weeks nor more than five (5) weeks after the beginning of the fall semester.
+Elections for freshman class officers are held not less than two (2) weeks nor more than five (5) weeks after the beginning of the fall semester.